Linuxfabrik/monitoring-plugins/check-plugins/redfish-sensors/README.md

 ## For Maintainers

-There is no need for a real BMC to develop or test this plugin.
+You don't need a physical server with a real BMC (the management controller that serves the Redfish API, e.g. HPE iLO or Dell iDRAC) to develop or test this plugin.
 The official DMTF Redfish mockup server serves a static, read-only Redfish tree (including the modern `Sensors` collection as well as the legacy `Thermal` and `Power` endpoints) over plain HTTP, which is exactly what this GET-only plugin needs.

 Run the mockup server and point the plugin at it, from the repository root: